|Quick Facts: Geological and Petroleum Technicians|

 The median annual wage for geological and petroleum technicians was $51,130 in May 2019.

-Employment of geological and petroleum technicians is projected to grow 12 percent from 2014 to 2024, faster than the average for all occupations.
-Strong demand for natural gas is expected to increase demand for geological exploration and extraction in the future.
+Employment of geological and petroleum technicians is projected to grow 16 percent from 2016 to 2026, much faster than the average for all occupations.
+Demand for natural gas is expected to increase demand for geological exploration and extraction in the future.

 Explore resources for employment and wages by state and area for geological and petroleum technicians.